IBM-Developer-Advocacy-India/Call-for-Code-India-Virtual-Hack-2020/README.md

 This year the competition will have two tracks.
 One track is for solutions that help halt and reverse the impact of climate change.
 The second track is for solutions to mitigate the impact of global pandemics like COVID-19 on communities around the world.
 Winning solutions are deployed in communities that need the most help.

 ### What is Call for Code India Virtual Hack?
 Every year as a part of the global challenge, we organize regional hackathons for India where teams are mentored by seasoned developer advocates from IBM.
-Similarly this event is a subsidiary of the global challenge.
+Similarly, this event is a subsidiary of the global challenge.
 But as you know with the recent increase in the number of cases for COVID-19 and light of the measures declared by our Government for a 21 days lockdown, we are taking the challenge to your doorstep virtually.

 ### Is it different from the Global Challenge?
 No, it is a part of the global challenge.

-### How will it affect my chances of participation in the the global challenge?
+### How will it affect my chances of participation in the global challenge?
-With the Call for Code India Hackathon, you will be able to get in touch with developers who are at the heart of technology everyday, you will be able to refine and send in a matured submission with an increased chance of getting to the finish line.
+With the Call for Code India Hackathon, you will be able to get in touch with developers who are at the heart of technology every day, you will be able to refine and send in a matured submission with an increased chance of getting to the finish line.

-### Will willing the India challenge gurantanee a regional win for the Global Challenge?
+### Will willing the India challenge guarantee a regional win for the Global Challenge?
 No. The India challenge though a subsidiary of the global challenge, it does not affect or change your submission to the global challenge.

-### Will I need to do a seperate submission to the global challenge?
+### Will I need to do a separate submission to the global challenge?
 As stated earlier, India challenge submissions will only be considered for the Call for Code India Virtual Hack.
-You will need to create a seperate submission to the global challenge as given in the portal. https://callforcode.org/submit/
+You will need to create a separate submission to the global challenge as given in the portal. https://callforcode.org/submit/

 ## Resources
 Please refer to the [global resources](https://developer.ibm.com/callforcode/technical-library/#start-coding?cm_mmc=OSocial_Blog-_-Audience+Developer_Developer+Conversation-_-WW_WW-_-cfc-2020-cfcorg-resources_ov75914&cm_mmca1=000039JL&cm_mmca2=10008917)

 ## Timeline

-1. Registration begings on April 1st, 2020, closes April 7th.
+1. Registration begins on April 1st, 2020, closes April 7th.
 2. Technical webcast and enablement for registered participants on April 8th, 2020.
-3. Submissions for hackathon begins on April 8th, 2020 and ends on April 15th, 2020.
+3. Submissions for the hackathon begin on April 8th, 2020 and end on April 15th, 2020.
 4. Evaluation begins on April 15th, results announced on April 20th, 2020.

 ## General guidelines for submission